jashdubal/stackoverflow-classification/README.md

 The dataset used in this project is located in the `datasets/SO.csv` file.
 It contains Stack Overflow post titles and their corresponding labels ("spark", "ml", or "security").

+The dataset consists of 150,000 entries with no missing values, and includes two columns: 'Title' and 'Label'.
+The data types for both columns are objects (strings).

+The target distribution of the dataset is balanced, with each label having 50,000 samples:
+- spark: 50,000
+- ml: 50,000
+- security: 50,000

 ## Model Design

 Two RNN architectures are implemented and compared: